Sychrov (Liberec District): Geography

 Sychrov is located about 14 km south of Liberec.
 It lies in the Jičín Uplands.
+The highest point is at 442 m above sea level.
 The Mohelka River flows through the municipality.
+The village of Sychrov is urbanistically fused with neighbouring Radimovice.

 History

 The first written mention of Sychrov (under the name Svojkov) is from 1367.
 A fort was first documented in the 15th century.
 In the 17th century, the village disappeared and the fort was replaced by a small Baroque castle named Sychrov, which was built in 1690–1693.
 The newly established village got its name after the castle.
 The Sychrov Castle was reconstructed in the Empire style and expanded in 1834.

+Demographics

+Transport

+The railway line Liberec–Jaroměř passes through the municipality.
+However, the train station called Sychrov is located in the territory of neighbouring Radimovice.

 Sights

 Sychrov is known for the Sychrov Castle.
 It gained its present appearance between 1847 and 1862, when it was rebuilt in the romantic neo-Gothic style.
-Today, the castle is open to the public and offers several sightseeing tours.
+Today, the castle is open to the public and offers guided tours.

 The castle complex includes a 26 ha large English-style park with an orangery.
 The park was gradually established between 1820 and 1855.